Best Hiking Hat: The Best for Outdoor Adventure

 Most Eco-Friendly

-Made with entirely recycled materials, the Horizon Breeze Brimmer is our top pick for the eco-conscious hiker.
+Made with entirely recycled materials, the Horizon Breeze Brimmer is our top pick for eco-conscious hikers.

 Eco credentials aside, the HBB is a great hat in its own right.
 Its wide brim provides ample coverage for your face, ears, and neck, while a TurboDry® sweatband provides added comfort and wicks away sweat without the use of chemicals.
 Small grommets in the crown also provide a touch of airflow and an adjustable chin strap keeps it in place on windy days.